amancevice/slackend/README.md

 **API Gateway** receives and routes all requests using the catchall `/{proxy+}` resource and processed using a single **Lambda function** integration.

-The **Lambda function** starts a proxy express server to handle the request and the request is assigned to a specific **SNS topic** meant to handle that type of message.
+On cold starts, the **Lambda function** pulls its Slack tokens/secrets from its encrypted **SecretsManager** secret, starts a proxy express server, and publishes the request JSON to a specific **SNS topic** meant to handle that type of message.
+On warm starts the environment and server are cached and the request payload is published without needing to re-fetch the app secrets.

 Each Slack message &mdash; an OAuth request, a workspace event, a user-initiated callback, or a custom slash command &mdash; is published to a topic specifically for that event and the API responds to Slack with a `204 - No Content` status code.